Alchus/scout-stuff/03-Second-Class.md

  * Turn off the engine.
  * Secure the parking brake if the vehicle is on an incline.

-If the scene cannot be made safe, don't endanger yourself attempting to provide aid.
+Until the scene cannot be made safe, don't endanger yourself attempting to provide aid.

 ## FITNESS
 ```